The Upside of Forced Frugality

 You’ve probably heard some version of this quote.
 I believe this to be true not only of greatness but of frugality as well.

-Some of us are natural-born penny pinchers, others choose to transform our free-spending ways, and for some, frugality was thrust upon us by the pandemic and now inflation.
-Stay-at-home orders, job loss, product shortages, and increased prices had many of us scrambling to trim our budgets and wondering if we could cut enough to get us by.
+Some of us are natural-born penny pinchers, others choose to transform our free-spending ways, and for some, frugality is thrust upon us.

-A similar thing happened during the 2008 recession.
-Many were forced into frugality.
-And a few carried their newly honed frugal habits with them into better economic times, but many of us abandoned frugality at the first glimpse of an economic upturn.
-I’m sure more than a few of us are now thinking, “if only I had stayed on the road less costly”.
+During the 2008 recession, many were forced into frugality.
+And a few carried their newly honed frugal habits with them into better economic times, but many folks abandoned frugality at the first glimpse of an economic upturn.
+Then the pandemic hit and left of us thinking, “If only I had stayed on the road less costly.”

-During these inflationary times, let’s take a hard look at the frugal habits we’ve had to develop over the past few years.
-Because these new habits are the upside of forced frugality.
-A commitment to sticking with them will not only help us get through these current tough times but also help us stay prepared for any future financial crisis we may face.
+During tough financial times, just revisit the frugal habits we had to rely on during the pandemic and other economic downturns.
+A commitment to sticking with them will not only help you get through these current tough times but also help you stay prepared for any future financial crisis you may face.

 We Made Things Last Longer